payya4/CRISPR_Genomics_Analysis_Pipeline/Workflow_Timeline.md

 - **Input Files**: Genome FASTA files (.fna)
 - **Output Files**: BUSCO completeness reports

 **Note:** Increase the `START_INDEX` and `END_INDEX` values in the scripts until all directories are processed.
 This ensures that all genome files are analyzed in batches.
+Once done I filtered out the stains that were less than 90% complete.

 ## Genome Annotation with Prokka